 Weekly budgeting tips shine when tailored to unique financial situations.
 Life isn’t always predictable, and special circumstances like irregular income or unexpected costs can challenge your budget.
 By addressing these scenarios, you can make your weekly budget more resilient.

-4.1.
+6.1.
 Budgeting with irregular income

-- Keep close track of every payment: When your income varies, it’s crucial to record every dollar you receive, no matter how small or irregular.
+- Keep a close track of every payment: When your income varies, it’s crucial to record every dollar you receive, no matter how small or irregular.
 This helps you understand your actual cash flow week by week.

 - Prioritize essential expenses: Identify your fixed monthly costs like rent, utilities, and groceries, and make sure these are covered first before discretionary spending.